-The holidays might be exciting for us, but all the disruption can be upsetting for your cat.
-Here’s how to help her get through the season without stress.
+The holiday season might be exciting for us, but all the disruption can be upsetting for your cat.
+Here’s how to help her through it without stress.

-Here are some of the changes and challenges your cat might face during the holidays:
+Here are some of the changes and challenges your cat might face during the holiday season:

 • A constant stream of unfamiliar people: Friendly felines may enjoy meeting new people, but shy and fearful cats will see their once safe haven overrun with strangers.